Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Experiments and Results

 On HSD, KAA-CAL achieves the highest accuracy in identifying Surface Condition (91.1\%), Driving Type (81.4\%), and Weather (68.6\%), exceeding the second best method by a small margin ranging from 0.1\% to 0.3\%.
 However, its accuracy in identifying Intersection Type (87.8\%) is 1.2\% below the best method, CF-NET (89.0\%).

-Importantly, Scene Type in BDD 100K and Driving Type in HSD are not attributes annotated in DSI.
-Therefore, the foundation model was not trained to recognize them.
-With the foundation model's comprehensive knowledge of driving scene identification, and facilitated by CAL, the classification model efficiently gains the knowledge to identify driving scenes using these new attributes.
+Notably, Scene Type in BDD 100K and Driving Type in HSD are not attributes that the foundation learned to recognize.
+With the foundation model's comprehensive knowledge about driving scenes, and facilitated by CAL, the model efficiently gains the knowledge to identify driving scenes using these new attributes.
+While SOTA models listed in TABLE \ref{tab:BDD and Honda} attain the performance comparable to KAA-CAL, they are not ready to characterize driving scenes using other attributes.